DUI on Private Property

 Florida’s DUI statute, Section 316.193, criminalized driving or being in actual physical control of a vehicle “within this state” while under the influence of alcohol or chemical or controlled substances or having a BAC of .08 or above.

-Section 316.193 itself does not contain any language making a distinction between public roadways and private property including a private driveway.
-So when the statute says “within this state” does it apply to anywhere within the physical boundaries of the State of Florida, or does it apply only to the public streets, public highways, and those private thoroughfares open to public use?.
+Section 316.193 contains no language distinguishing between public roadways and private property, including a private driveway.
+So, when the statute says “within this state,” does it apply to anywhere within the physical boundaries of the State of Florida, or does it apply only to the public streets, public highways, and those private thoroughfares open to public use?.

-For this reason, the state traffic laws draw a distinction between driving on public roads versus private thoroughfares, including a private lot or driveway within a gated subdivision.
+See Section 316.640(2)(a) and (3)(a), F.S.
+State traffic laws distinguish between driving on public roads versus private thoroughfares, including a private lot or driveway within a gated subdivision.

 In Zink v.
 State, 448 So.
 2d 1196 (Fla.
-1st DCA 1984), however, the court found no issues with a DUI arrest that occurred while a person was trespassing by “‘spinning donuts’ in the dirt of a construction site on private property owned by Alton Box Company.
-He had no possessory or proprietary interest in the property.”
-The Zink Court declined to adopt any interpretation of the clear terminology of section 316.193(1)(a) since the phrase “within this state” is not ambiguous and indicates the legislature’s intent to encompass all lands in the state.
+1st DCA 1984), however, the court denied the motion to suppress evidence from a DUI arrest that occurred while a person was trespassing by “spinning donuts” in the dirt of a construction site on private property owned by a third party because the driver had “no possessory or proprietary interest in the property.”
+The Zink Court declined to adopt any interpretation of the precise terminology of section 316.193(1)(a) since the phrase “within this state” is not ambiguous and indicates the legislature’s intent to encompass all lands in the state.

 Many believe the courts in Florida should read the statute to say that a driver on private land, who poses no danger to the general public, is exempt from regulation under Florida’s DUI statute.